Anahim hotspot: Wilson's stationary hotspot theory

 In 1963, Wilson proposed that small, long lasting, exceptionally hot areas of magma exist under Earth's surface; these heat centres create thermally active mantle plumes, which in turn sustain long-lasting volcanic activity.
 This intraplate volcanism builds peaks that rise above the surrounding landscape.
 Plate tectonics cause the local tectonic plate (in the case of the Anahim hotspot, the North American Plate) to slowly slide over the hotspot, carrying its volcanoes with it without affecting the plume.
 Over hundreds of thousands of years, the magma supply for the volcano is slowly cut off, eventually going extinct.
 No longer active enough to overpower erosion, the volcano slowly erodes away.
 As the cycle continues, a new volcanic centre manifests and a volcanic peak arises anew.
 The process continues until the mantle plume itself collapses.

 This cycle of growth and dormancy strings together volcanoes over millions of years, leaving a trail of volcanic mountains and intrusions extending from coastal British Columbia across the Coast Mountains into the Interior Plateau.
-According to Wilson's theory, the Anahim volcanoes should be progressively older and increasingly eroded the further they are from the hotspot and this is easily observable; the oldest rock on coastal British Columbia, that of the Gale Passage dike swarm, is about 14.5 million years old and deeply eroded, while the rock at Nazko Cone, the hotspot's present centre, is a comparatively young 0.34 million years of age or less.
+According to Wilson's theory, the Anahim volcanoes should be progressively older and increasingly eroded the further they are from the hotspot and this is easily observable; the oldest rock on coastal British Columbia, that of the Gale Passage dike swarm, is about 14.5 million years old and deeply eroded, whereas the rock at Nazko Cone, the hotspot's present centre, is a comparatively young 0.34 million years of age or less.
 Radiocarbon dating of peat directly above and below a tephra layer extending 4 km from Nazko Cone suggest that the latest eruption occurred approximately 7,200 years ago.

 Geophysicists believe that hotspots originate at one or two major boundaries deep in the Earth, either a shallow interface in the lower mantle between an upper convecting layer and a lower non-convecting layer, or a deeper D″ ("D double-prime") layer, approximately 200 km thick and immediately above the core-mantle boundary.
 A mantle plume would initiate at the interface when the warmer lower layer heats a portion of the cooler upper layer.
 This heated, buoyant and less-viscous portion of the upper layer would become less dense due to thermal expansion and rise towards the surface as a Rayleigh-Taylor instability.
 When the mantle plume reaches the base of the lithosphere, the plume heats it and produces melt.
 This magma then makes its way to the surface, where it is erupted as lava.

 Arguments for the validity of the hotspot theory generally centre on the steady age progression of Anahim volcanoes and nearby features: a similar eastward-younging spatiotemporal trend exists for the Yellowstone hotspot track 1400 km to the southeast.
 The presence of two hotspot tracks on the same continent and their general agreement between each other provides a unique tool in assessing and testing the motion of North America.